The Lost Fort

 The extensive German Wikipedia article about the Isis temple in Mainz which is based on the guidebook that's currently out of print.

 Roland Gschößl, Im Schmelztiegel der Religionen - Göttertausch bei Kelten, Römern und Germanen.
 Mainz 2006

-Transformations of a Helmet
+Transformations of a Helmet and a Rebellion

 The oldest Roman helmet, in use already during the wars against Hannibal, is the Montefortino type.
 It was influenced by Celtic helmets.
 The Montefortino is a simple design of conical or round shape, made if iron or copper alloy (bronze, brass), sometimes tinned or silvered.
 The crest knob was usually made in one piece with the skull and would hold a horse tail crista (more like Éomer in the LOTR movies, not the red crest that Hollywood uses no matter which period of Roman history).
 The short neckguard is also made in one piece, but the cheeck pieces were added separately and often made of (boiled) leather, which is the reason they are rarely found.
 There are also rings or studs for the chin straps.

 Earlier Monterfortino helmets were decorated with rope and pinecone patterns, but after Marius' reform of the army, when men who could not afford to buy their own gear could join, the helmet became a plain, mass fabricated standard issue.

 Hagenau type helmet; Haltern